Initial Course Set Up

 The staff role.
 This role allows to make changes to most of the course configuration and manage all the course contents.

 Other roles.
-There are additional roles a user can have in a course, but as they relate to tasks and actions that are required during the operation of the course, they are assigned from the Instructor dashboard in the LMS and not from STUDIO.
+There are additional roles a user can have in a course, but as they relate to tasks and actions that are required during the operation of the course.
+Other roles are assigned from the Instructor dashboard in the LMS and not from STUDIO.

 These additional roles include: